idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

         use dataverse feeds;
         start feed TestSocketFeed;

-The above statements create a socket feed which is listening to port "10001" of the host machine.
+The above statements create a socket feed which is listening to "10001" port of the host machine.
 This feed accepts data records in adm format.
-As an example, you can download the sample data [Chirp Users](../data/chu.adm) and push them line by line into the socket feed using any socket client you like.
+As an example, you can download the sample dataset [Chirp Users](../data/chu.adm) and push them line by line into the socket feed using any socket client you like.
 Following is a socket client example in Python:

         from socket import socket